 If you’re a symptomatic woman who is perimenopausal, have entered into postmenopause or are using estrogen therapy and have a uterus then progesterone hormone therapy may be a good option for you to consider.

 When I meet with a woman in my medical practice I consider her symptoms and evaluate her on the individual level to understand if the benefits outweigh the risk before prescribing.
 There are several forms of bioidentical progesterone, with oral having the most benefit to anxiety and insomnia.
 Cream containing progesterone is one mechanism of delivery.

 Progesterone Cream Side Effects

 So what do I recommend?
 If you need to supplement your progesterone production then bioidentical is a better choice.
 Clinically, I’ve seen women do better with bioidentical hormones compared to synthetic.
 Personally, as a woman, I have a lot more faith in a hormone that looks like and acts like my natural hormones then I do in anything a human synthesized in a lab to fake my body out.
 Why?
 Because your body knows better than a dude with a chem degree.
 Just saying.

-Progesterone cream can be purchased at pharmacies, health food stores and even Amazon.
+Natural progesterone cream can be purchased at pharmacies, health food stores and even Amazon.
 But before you jump on the over-the-counter bandwagon, please talk with your doctor and consider the side effects of progesterone cream.

 Progesterone Cream Can Mask Serious Conditions or Cause Side Effects